yiqingl8/Courses/Methods of Data Science/read.md

 # read.md
-this file contains the assignment of IS 517
+This directory contains the assignments and final project of Methods of Data Science Courses